 5. A dream is a wish your heart makes

 Did you know you can sleep inside Disneyland?
 There is a Dream Suite above Pirates of the Caribbean that special guests get to sleep in!
 There is no way to actually book the suite.
 It is reserved for contest winners and folks who bid on the suite at charity events.
 The sleepover includes a special tour of the park after all the guests have left for the day, robes and slippers optional, as well as breakfast at the Plaza Inn in the morning.
-Check out our inside look at the Disneyland Dream Suite.

 6. Open those gates!